Gene and Tonic

 2. Scientists marching in America would look too French.
 Guillotines are for frogs and mice, not people.

 3. Marches are boring.
 It wouldn’t be two minutes before scientists at a march would be checking the microbiome of nearby fire hydrants, recording local temperatures, or objectively and systematically observing bystanders’ reactions to . . . a science march.
 How can you observe the mice when you are yourselves the mice, they'll ask.

 4. Science is not political, and scientists shouldn’t act like they are people.
 Everyone knows that scientists must remain anonymous and never surrender to modern celebrity culture.
-Watch out!
-The next thing you know you’ll be elected to something, god forbid.
-And isn’t one of the steps of the scientific method to make sure you never piss off anyone in power?
+Watch out, you might get elected to something.
+Isn’t one of the steps of the scientific method to make sure you never piss off anyone in power?